ericnorris/amazon-s3-php/README.md

 * [AWS Documentation](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectHEAD.html)

 `getObject($bucket, $path [, $resource = null  [, $headers = array()]])`
 * Retrieves the contents of an object.
-If `$resource` is a valid stream resource, the contents will be written there.
-Otherwise they will be in the body of the returned response.
+If `$resource` is a valid stream resource, the contents will be written to the stream.
+Otherwise `$response->body` will contain the contents of the file.
 * [AWS Documentation](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectGET.html)

 `deleteObject($bucket, $path [, $headers = array()])`